-Author Marty Rubin once said that, “behind every mask there is a face, and behind that a story.”
-These stories allow us to see the world in a better light.
-The Whatcom Museum invites you to join us as we explore masks and the stories behind them.
+Author Marty Rubin once said that “behind every mask there is a face, and behind that a story.”
+We invite you to join us as we explore making masks and the stories behind them.

 “Masks have played an important role in many tribal traditions throughout the world.
-They’re used for so many things, from ceremonies to ensure a good harvest or successful hunts and fishing, to scaring away demons and curing illness.
-For some northernmost Native American tribes, masks hold sacred meaning and are used to convey ancient stories.” said Susanna Brooks, the Director of Learning Innovation at Whatcom Museum.
+They’re used for many things, from ceremonies to ensure a good harvest to curing illness.
+For some northernmost Native American tribes, masks hold sacred meaning and are used to convey ancient stories,” said Susanna Brooks, the Director of Learning Innovation at Whatcom Museum.

 There will also be activities demonstrating traditional Japanese Noh Theater Masks.
 Japanese Noh Theater has been performed since the 14th century.
 Noh Theater Masks are used to enhance the emotions that a character is feeling.

 “Masking your Feelings” will address mask-wearing as a coping mechanism for children experiencing anxiety in social situations.
 Children can explore and express a wide range of feelings in this activity.

 Guests can learn how museums acquire their collections, what kinds of objects they accept (accessioned) into the collection, and more.
 If you’ve ever had any questions about how a museum operates, this is the presentation for you.
 With Halloween just around the corner, this is the perfect time to learn about the history and art form behind masks.

 –Written by Colton Redtfeldt, Marketing Assistant

 Noon-1pm: Children’s face painting inside the FIG Studio.

 LCB Art Studio